Utah Scholars Coaches

 - Meet all the requirements to participate in Utah Scholars Coaches Program.

 - Submit a “Utah Scholars Coach” application, including resumé (located below).

 - Interview with the Utah Scholars Initiative staff.

 - Complete all requirements/forms to become a Utah Scholars Coach in a timely fashion.

-- School placement (the campus coordinator will work with you to find the right school that works for your schedule and location).
+- School placement (the Utah Scholars staff will work with you to find the right school that works for your schedule and location).

 For more information contact Erika Norton, firstname.lastname@example.org or 801-321-7133.

 *Students wishing to be Utah Scholars Coaches must be enrolled at one of the following colleges/universities: